Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: SNE perspective of SSCL

 \subsubsection{Implicit bias}

-Existing theoretical results on SSCL provide justification for its empirical success in classification.
-However, there's more to it than just separating different classes.
-As discussed before, Figure \ref{fig:cos} reveals an implicit bias towards preserving semantic information, which can be beneficial for downstream tasks.
-However, such a property is rarely investigated in literature and in this section, we provide a simple explanation from the perspective of SNE.
+Existing theoretical results on SSCL provide justification of its empirical success in classification.
+However, there is more to it than just separating different classes and many phenomena are left unexplained.
+Take the popular SimCLR \citep{chen2020simple} on CIFAR-10 as an example, we can consistently observe that the feature similarities within animals (bird, cat, deer, dog, frog, horse) and within objects (airplane, automobile, ship, truck), are significantly higher than those between animals and objects\footnote{Figure \ref{fig:cos} illustrates the phenomenon.
+Details can be found in Appendix \ref{app:ib}}.
+This can be viewed as an implicit bias towards preserving semantic information, which might be surprising as we have no supervision on the label information during the training process.
+However, \alert{existing literature on implicit bias is scarce.
+As advocated in \cite{saunshi2022understanding}, ignoring inductive biases cannot adequately explain the success of contrastive learning.} In this section, we provide a simple explanation from the perspective of SNE.

 For a more concrete illustration, consider training SimCLR in the Gaussian mixture setting with $d=1, \ d_z = 2, \ m=4, \ \mu_i=i$, and $ \sigma=0.1$.
 Denote the 4 components in ascending order by A,B,C,D. Perfect alignment and uniformity imply that their feature maps (a, b, c, d) on the unit-circle should be vertices of an inscribed square.
-What left unsaid is their relative order.
-Clockwise from a, regardless of the initialization, we can observe SimCLR to consistently produce the order a $\to$ b$\to$ c$\to$ d.
-Similar order preserving can also be observed in Figure \ref{fig:toy}(a,b), where some relative orders are also stable, e.g., the neighbor of blue will consistently be purple and yellow.
-With great resemblance to SNE, SSCL methods also exhibit structure-preserving property and we identify it as an implicit bias.
-Such implicit bias can be universal in SSCL and the phenomenon in Figure \ref{fig:cos} is also a manifestation.
+What left unsaid is their \textit{relative order}.
+Clockwise or counter-Clockwise from a, regardless of the initialization, we can observe SimCLR to consistently produce the order a $\to$ b$\to$ c$\to$ d.

+\begin{remark}[Relative ordering and neighbor-preserving] The order-preserving property showcased with $d=1$ is mainly for illustration, as in one-dimension, the neighboring info is simplified as the order, which is much easier to understand.
+The results remain the same in high dimensions as long as the clusters are well separated with an obvious order of clusters.
+For instance, some relative orders in Figure \ref{fig:toy}(a,b) are also stable, e.g., the neighbor of blue will consistently be purple and yellow. \end{remark}